 - 4.1.
-This section assesses the Proposed Development against development plan policy and material considerations. - 4.2.
+This section assesses the Proposed Development against development plan policy and material considerations.
+There has not been adoption of any relevant development plan policy since validation of the Planning Application in November 2020. - 4.2.
 The Site forms part of the Rushden East SUE allocated under Policy 33 of the North Northamptonshire Joint Core Strategy and is therefore expected to be brought forward for strategic-scale mixed-use development. - 4.3.
-Section 38 (6) of the Planning and Compulsory Purchase Act 2004, states: - "If regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise." - 4.4.
-Section 70 (2) of the Town and Country Planning Act 1990, states: - "In dealing with an application for planning permission or permission in principle the authority shall have regard to - (a) the provisions of the development plan, so far as material to the application, - (aza) a post-examination draft neighbourhood development plan, so far as material to the application, - (aa) any considerations relating to the use of the Welsh language, so far as material to the application; - (b) any local finance considerations, so far as material to the application, and - (c) any other material considerations." - 4.5.
+Section 38 (6) of the Planning and Compulsory Purchase Act 2004, states:

+"If regard is to be had to the development plan for the purpose of any determination to be made under the planning Acts the determination must be made in accordance with the plan unless material considerations indicate otherwise."

+4.4.
+Section 70 (2) of the Town and Country Planning Act 1990, states:

+"In dealing with an application for planning permission or permission in principle the authority shall have regard to

+- (a) the provisions of the development plan, so far as material to the application, - (aza) a post-examination draft neighbourhood development plan, so far as material to the application, - (aa) any considerations relating to the use of the Welsh language, so far as material to the application; - (b) any local finance considerations, so far as material to the application, and - (c) any other material considerations." - 4.5.
 The Development Plan relevant to this part of East Northamptonshire District, comprises: - North Northamptonshire Joint Core Strategy 2011-2031 - East Northamptonshire District Local Plan 1996, saved policies. - Northamptonshire Minerals and Waste Local Plan - Rushden Neighbourhood Plan - Higham Ferrers Neighbourhood Plan 2011-2031 - 4.6.
 These development plan documents are reviewed in turn below.